neos-modding-group/NeosModLoader/doc/config.md

 # NeosModLoader Configuration System

-NeosModLoader provides a built-in configuration system that can be used to persist configuration values for mods. **This configuration system only exists in NeosModLoader 1.5.0 and later!**
+NeosModLoader provides a built-in configuration system that can be used to persist configuration values for mods. **This configuration system only exists in NeosModLoader releases 1.8.0 and later!**

 Operations provided:
 - Reading value of a config key